When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Price and availability

 The new Decathlon Elops LD500e looks like good value for money.
-I’ll have to see if I can get hold of one in 2023 for a full review article.
+I’ll have to see if I can get ahold of one in 2023 for a full review article.
 Based on the specification, it’s going to be a good alternative to something like the Carrera Crossfire E (in the UK).
 It lacks front suspension, but it’s intended for urban riding.
-Plus, it does have good sized tyres, which will soak up some of the road buzz.
+Plus, it does have good-sized tyres, which will soak up some of the road buzz.

-All in all, if your after a stylish and comfortable step-through e-bike that comes from a well-known brand, then the Elops LD500e is well worth considering.
-It has torque-sensing assist and all the accessories you’ll need for everyday riding.
+All in all, if you are after a stylish and comfortable step-through e-bike that comes from a well-known brand, then the Elops LD500e is well worth considering.
+It has a torque-sensing assist and all the accessories you’ll need for everyday riding.